Uwaseh/Uber-dataset_Analysis/README.md

 ## Introduction

 This project presents a comprehensive analysis of Uber ride fares dataset, focusing on understanding fare patterns, ride durations, and key operational metrics that drive the ride-sharing economy.
-As part of the Introduction to Big Data Analytics course (INSY 8413), this analysis aims to extract actionable insights from real-world transportation data to support data-driven decision-making in the mobility sector.
+As part of the Introduction to Big Data Analytics course , this analysis aims to extract actionable insights from real-world transportation data to support data-driven decision-making in the mobility sector.

 ### Project Objectives